bunup/bunup/docs/docs/builtin-plugins/inject-styles.md

 That's it!
 Your CSS will be automatically included in your JavaScript bundle.

 ::: info
-Injected CSS is processed for broad browser compatibility (syntax lowering, vendor prefixing, etc.), as described in the [CSS guide’s Browser Compatibility section](/docs/guide/css#browser-compatibility).
+Injected CSS is processed for broad browser compatibility (syntax lowering, vendor prefixing, etc.), as described in the [CSS guide’s Browser Support section](/docs/guide/css#browser-support).
 :::

 ## Options